 The insurance umpire is the most important and least understood role in the property insurance appraisal process.
 The umpire is the tiebreaker.
 When the two party-appointed appraisers cannot agree on the amount of loss, the umpire reviews both estimates, examines the supporting documentation, and renders an independent decision.
 The award of any two of the three (the two appraisers plus the umpire) becomes binding on both the policyholder and the insurance carrier.

 Because the umpire is the deciding vote, the selection of a qualified, experienced, impartial umpire is one of the most consequential decisions in the appraisal process.
-A weak or inexperienced umpire can produce an arbitrary award.
-A biased umpire can tilt the outcome unfairly toward one party.
 A qualified umpire who understands property damage valuation, construction costs, insurance policy language, and the appraisal process produces a defensible award that ends the dispute fairly.
+The umpire is bound to evaluate the evidence and reach the most accurate loss number, not to favor either side.

 The umpire must understand how to value damage to roofs, structures, contents, code upgrades, and matching.
-Without this expertise, the umpire cannot evaluate the appraisers’ estimates.
+Without this expertise, the umpire cannot evaluate the appraiser estimates.

 Most insurance estimates are prepared in Xactimate.
 An umpire who cannot read or evaluate a Xactimate estimate is at a significant disadvantage.